cosmos/gaia/CONTRIBUTING.md

 - The [production template](./.github/PULL_REQUEST_TEMPLATE/production.md) is for types `fix`, `feat`, `deps`, and `refactor`.
 - The [docs template](./.github/PULL_REQUEST_TEMPLATE/docs.md) is for documentation changes.
-- The [other template](./.github/PULL_REQUEST_TEMPLATE/other.md) is for changes that do not affect production code.
+- The [others template](./.github/PULL_REQUEST_TEMPLATE/others.md) is for changes that do not affect production code.

 ### Requesting Reviews